 Experiments are performed in picowells with a signal bead coated with a given small molecule and associated DNA tag in each well.
 Small molecules can be released from the bead in a controlled dose.
 Cell lysates are analyzed in a multiplex manner across selected biological readouts, providing rich information on small molecule activity.

 Advantages of DELPhe

-- Rapid synthesis and screening of DNA - encoded libraries at low cost
+- Rapid synthesis and screening of DNA - encoded libraries

 - DNA tag is on bead, not a small molecule, so it does not interfere with assay or create artifacts